-As the COVID-19 pandemic continues to stretch across the globe, many organizations are protecting their employees and communities by ordering work-from-home, creating an entirely different health concern: keeping devices secure.
+As the COVID-19 pandemic continues to stretch across the globe, many organizations are protecting their employees and communities by maintaining a remote workforce, creating an entirely different health concern: keeping devices secure.

 Connecting these large numbers of home users to corporate resources is pushing enterprise VPN’s to a breaking point.
 Imagine hundreds, if not thousands, of remote devices checking-in to the same corporate environment via VPN.
 These devices will require security updates at least monthly, and that can cause severe contention across that same connection.